LuxDL/DocumenterVitepress.jl/docs/src/code_example.md

 printstyled("this is my color"; color = :red)
 ````

-A more colorful example for [documenter](https://documenter.juliadocs.org/stable/showcase/#Raw-ANSI-code-output):
+A more colorful example from [documenter](https://documenter.juliadocs.org/stable/showcase/#Raw-ANSI-code-output):

 ````@ansi
 for color in 0:15